clarencedglee/notes/js fp notation.md

 fn :: Thing f => f a ~> f (a -> b) -> f b
 // fn is a method of Thing
-// that takes a Thing transform from a to b
+// that takes a Thing of transformation from a to b
-// and
+// and returns a Thing of b
 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzE2MjI2ODMsODM0OTgyMTYzLC0xOD
+eyJoaXN0b3J5IjpbLTMwMjgwNDI1MCw4MzQ5ODIxNjMsLTE4Mz
-MzMDMyMjg3XX0=
+MwMzIyODddfQ==
 -->